Menu

 Michelle Charlesworth

-Michelle Charlesworth was born on June 7, 1970 in New Jersey, United States.
-She is a popular journalist who is currently working as a television anchor for ABC News and WABC-TV, New York.
+Michelle Charlesworth was born on June 7, 1970, in New Jersey, United States.
+She is a respected television journalist and currently serves as an anchor and reporter for ABC News and WABC-TV in New York.

 Related Biography: Stana Katic